GSA/digitalgov.gov/content/posts/2013-05-13-federal-mobile-code-sharing-catalog-is-here.md

   - Mobile Code Catalog
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/mobile-codesharing-21-350x214-250x152.jpg" alt="Picture of a desktop computer, laptop and a smartphone" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/mobile-codesharing-21-350x214.jpg)Federal agencies have a new resource to help them make content and services available anytime, anywhere, and from any device&#8211;the federal [Mobile Code Catalog](http://gsa.github.io/Mobile-Code-Catalog) sponsored by the Digital Services Innovation Center.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/mobile-codesharing-21-350x214-250x152.jpg" alt="Picture of a desktop computer, laptop and a smartphone" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/mobile-codesharing-21-350x214.jpg)Federal agencies have a new resource to help them make content and services available anytime, anywhere, and from any device&#8211;the federal [Mobile Code Catalog](http://gsa.github.io/Mobile-Code-Catalog) sponsored by the Digital Services Innovation Center.

 This catalog is hosted on GitHub (more on why that matters in a moment).
 Here, agency developers looking to jump-start their efforts can find source code for native and web projects from a variety of sources: federal agencies, other governments, and third-parties in the private sector.